 The first stage is fiber selection and preparation.
 Denim begins with cotton, a natural fiber that is often blended with other materials like elastane, rayon, or linen to enhance properties such as stretchiness or softness, although traditional denim is made 100% from cotton.
 High-quality, strong, and durable cotton varieties are crucial for the success of the production process, as denim fabrics cannot exist without cotton.
 The ginning process separates the cotton fibers from the seeds and other impurities.
 It is performed before the raw materials arrive at the denim mills.

 The fibers are then spun into yarn in the spinning department to form the foundation of denim fabrics.
 The type of yarn and its twist determine the fabric’s texture and strength.
 The next process is warping, which involves transferring yarns from multiple cones onto one beam.
-The yarns designated to become warp, which is usually white, are sent directly to the weaving department, while the weft is usually dyed.
+The yarns designated to become warp, which is usually white, are sent directly to the weaving department, while the weft is usually dyed with indigo, giving denim the characteristic blue color.
+In addition to indigo, denim can be dyed in various shades, such as black.
+The dyeing process includes sizing to set the color and strengthen the yarns.
+Ecru denim also goes through the sizing stage without being colored.

 After dyeing, the beams are transferred to the weaving department, where warp threads are interlaced with weft threads on a loom to create the denim fabric.
 The specific weave pattern determines the fabric’s distinctive diagonal lines.